garo/doorserver/README.md

  - Supports time periods which can be attached into doors, so the system will keep your door open on your business hours.
  - Database schema is extendable with additional fields (the sever does not care if there are additional columns in the tables).
  - Supports USB attached RFID token readers (more drivers can be coded easily).
- - Supports PiFace attached electronic door locks and sound buzzers to indicate that the door is open.
+ - Supports PiFace attached electronic door locks and sound buzzers to indicate that the door is open. (http://www.piface.org.uk/products/piface_digital/)
- - Easily extendable for other hardware peripherals.
+ - Easily extendable for other hardware peripherals (see https://github.com/garo/doorserver/blob/master/lib/drivers/piface.js).
  - Supports multiple doors and rfid readers on a single Raspberry Pi.
  - Database can be shared between multiple Raspberry Pi instances (you could use mysql async replication).